Devops-Cloud-practise/linuxRemoteDocker/README.md

 Hope it's useful to you!
 Let me know if there's anything I can do - just create an issue within these pages and I'll try be of help, if I can.
 Please consider supporting my coffee-habit if you can.

 <a href="https://www.buymeacoffee.com/Ghi82pFzV" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/yellow_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>

+Note : Please check the nomachine latest version and MD5hash as exisiting page is no more exist.
+Please update Dockerfile.
+Also Vcode pluging is not working please check( RUN code --install-extension patrys.vscode-code-outline). you might have to comment this line.